cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 cozy dev:light-update
 ```

+You can go to `http://localhost:9104/` see your Cozy running.
+You can also use it but beware!
+The Cozy running in your virtual machine is in development mode, meaning that most of the security measures are disabled.
+Only use it for testing purpose!

-We explain in details how the Cozy Manager works in the Development workflow section.
+We explain in details how the Cozy Manager works in another section.

 You are now ready to write your first application, We hope it wasn't too long!